maelm-Epita/jws-restful/README.md

 After executing the start endpoint, you can try out all other endpoints.

 ## Aside
-The game this API builds is meant to be played using a viewer server running alongside it, however, as this was a 2 day long assignment, the viewer's source code was given to students and belongs to EPITA, thus I cannot share it
+The game this API builds is meant to be played using a viewer server running alongside it, however, as this was a school assignment, the viewer's source code was given to students and belongs to EPITA, thus I cannot share it

 ## Technical stack
 - Java